oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 The purpose of this page is to document upcoming oVirt Workshops.
 The community will target holding a workshop once every 2-3 months and cycling through each geographic region.
 This page will include schedule information, registration information, and outstanding action items for developing each workshop.

-If you are interested in setting up a workshop, please contact [Leslie Hawthorn](User:Lh).
+If you are interested in setting up a workshop, please contact [Brian Proffitt](User:bproffitt).

 ## Board Meetings at Upcoming Workshops